 Staff will support the emotional development and wellbeing of pupils through formal and informal curricular activities.
-There is a website managed by Highland Counil that supports a variety of information relating to mental health and emotional wellbeing that can be aggressed here.
+Any concerns about a pupil's wellbeing can be discussed with the named person.
+There is a website managed by Highland Council that supports a variety of information relating to mental health and emotional wellbeing that can be accessed here.
 Schools have access to Highland Council's Primary Mental Health Worker Service and consultation and advice may be sought if there are concerns that might require more targeted support.
 Counselling is also available for all pupils from age 10.
 Information on your school's service can be accessed from your child's guidance teacher.
 Alternately, there is a completely confidential, online counselling service called Kooth for children and young people from age 10 that can be accessed here.
 Parents would generally be involved in discussions beforehand, however a young person over the age of 12 can ask for support themselves.